Electric Vehicle Chargers Buyer's Guide

 Charge Time Table

-This Charge Time Table shows approximately how much electric range a typical EV can recover for charging stations with different capacities.
-Level 1 charging stations use 120 V, while Level 2 charging stations use 240 V. Charging capacity is rated in kilowatts (kW), while the vehicle's battery pack is rated in kilowatt-hours (kWh).
+This charge time table shows approximately how much electric range a typical EV can recover from charging stations with different capacities.
+Level 1 charging stations use 120v, while Level 2 charging stations use 240v.
+Charging capacity is rated in kilowatts (kW), while the vehicle's battery pack is rated in kilowatt-hours (kWh).

 Level 1 EVSE